|You are in: Home > 18xx > 18xx Tiles Database|

 While not considered when this was started, the following could be included when listing tiles by game:

 There are those who dislike a database approach, as it is seen as difficult to take a snapshot from the site.
-However, if you request tiles 0 to 999 you'll get everything the system holds and can snapshot the results page with no problems.
+However, if you click Show Tiles with nothing selected you'll get everything the database holds and can snapshot the resulting page.
 This is actually more flexible.
 You could request the tile set for a particular game and take a snapshot of the results, or whatever you find useful.